jarvisteach/appJar/docs/pyDocs/docs/index.md

     print ( "You guessed:", num )
 print ( "You finally got it!!!" )
 ```

+## For Loops
+Let us repeat something a set number of times
 #### For Loop Through an Array
 ```python
 # make a list of fruits